raschild6/blocksworld_problem/README.md

 ;; List of old states crossed
 (ListLink
     (Concept "initial state")
-    (List))                          ;; add an empty List to also match the "initial state" in the conditional part of the first rule
+    (List))                          ;; add an empty List to also match the "initial state" in the conditional part of the second rule
 ```

 **Goal Implementation:**